Exclusive Savings! New Customers - as low as $0.60/min. Redeem now.

 The Lifespan of Hope Vs. Fear

 You may feel both hope and fear regarding an upcoming change, whether that's the state of a relationship or the state of the country.
 While both emotions will remain present to some degree, you can choose which to focus on.
-The feeling that you give the most attention to will impact how you experience the event.
+The feeling that you give the most attention will impact how you experience the event.

 Fear is a great motivator in short-term situations.
 If you fear an immediate threat to your safety, this can propel you to run further and faster than you might otherwise be capable of.
 However, hope is more effective in the long-term.
 If you're trying to survive for weeks in the wilderness, hope will sustain you through this prolonged situation while fear will flash up and burn out before the ordeal is over.